NerdWalletOSS/AB/DT/README.txt

 Input = float *g_predictions [g_n_predictions]
 where g_n_predictions is the number of models in the problem Ouput = char *X // [nX]

+5) A directory called test.
+Inside this, all tests that need to be executed will be in files called test_*.lua

+Currently, we have a script that takes dt.csv and converts it into 3 vinary files called dt.bin rf.bin mdl.bin which are loaded by the C server